raspberrypilearning/boat-race/en/step_8.md

 --- task ---

-Test out your game.
-You should now have a spinning gate that you must avoid.
+Test your game again.
+You should now have a spinning gate that you need to stir your boat around.

  ![screenshot](images/boat-gate-test.png)